-The Chemical Engineer will usually be concerned with one or more of the following activities: research and development, plant design and construction, process control, plant operations, sales, and management.
-In addition to the processing industries, Chemical Engineers are increasingly in demand in new areas, such as water and air pollution, biological engineering, nuclear science and all aspects of the space science.
+The chemical engineer will usually be employed in one or more of the following activities; research and development, plant design and construction, process control, plant operations, sales and management.
+In addition to the processing industries, chemical engineers are increasingly in demand in such areas of current interest as water and air pollution, biological engineering and energy engineering.